-It’s safe to say 2020 hasn’t been easy for anyone.
-But for those who have significant vision and hearing loss, the past several months have created unprecedented challenges – from staying connected to friends and family to coordinating health and medical appointments to successfully working or learning remotely.
+It's safe to say this past year hasn't been easy for anyone.
+But for those who have significant vision and hearing loss, the COVID-19 pandemic has created unprecedented challenges—from staying connected to friends and family to coordinating health and medical appointments to successfully working or learning remotely.

 Fortunately, help is available through iCanConnect – also known as the National Deaf-Blind Equipment Distribution Program – a national program providing support, equipment and training to qualified individuals who have significant hearing and vision loss.